Constance M, A Well-Read Wanderer

 Climbing up the narrow steps to Kronborg Castle's roof rewards you with stunning views.
 From up here, you can see all the way to Sweden (and understand the strategic advantage of having a stronghold at this particular location).
 Here, the channel between the two countries is only 4 km (2.5 miles) wide.

-Spend some time up here enjoying the breeze, and take heed lest a ghostly visitor should come to you as he did to Hamlet and his friends.
+Spend some time up here enjoying the breeze, and take heed lest a ghostly visitor should come to you as he did to Hamlet and the castle guards in Act I, asking you to avenge his death.
+(While it might not have been the roof of Hamlet's castle where that scene takes place, walking around up here it does seem like just the spot where it could happen).

 Watch Hamlet at Kronborg Castle